Yakimeshi vs. Chahan: Japanese Fried Rice Dishes

 When people think of a fried rice dish commonly eaten in Japan, many will probably picture Yakimeshi (焼き飯) or Chahan (炒飯/チャーハン).

-Actually, these fried rice dishes are similar in appearance but are different in various respects.
-Then, what is the difference between them?
+The Japanese fried rice dishes Yakimeshi and Chahan are similar in appearance but different in various ways.

-Chahan is a Japanese stir-fried rice dish originating in China, so the rice dish is usually offered by Chinese-style restaurants and often cooked in a wok.
+On the other hand, Chahan is a Japanese stir-fry originating from China.
+So the dish is usually offered by Chinese-style restaurants and is typically cooked in a wok.

-Chahan is a more common dish than Yakimeshi in Japan, and Japanese home cooks sometimes make it at home.
+Since Chahan is a more common dish in Japan than Yakimeshi, Japanese home cooks sometimes make it at home.

-Chahan is made with steamed plain rice and seasoned typically with soy sauce and sesame oil.
+Chahan prepares steamed plain rice, typically seasoned with soy sauce and sesame oil.
 Unlike Yakimeshi, eggs are added before the rice is fried.

-Other typical ingredients in Chahan are roasted pork, shrimps, crab meat, green onion, onion, and green peas.
+Other typical ingredients for Chahan are bits of Charshu roast pork, shrimp, crab meat, onions, green onions, and green peas.